DrGrafil/NISTConst/README.md

 #define NISTCONST_UNCERTAINTY // To include uncertainties
 #include <NISTConst/NISTConst.hpp>

-//Calculates the mass defect, the difference between the mass of the atom and the sum of the masses of its parts in unified atomic mass units. double MassDefectInu(int const atomicNumber, int const massNumber, double massAtom) {
+//Calculates the mass defect, the difference between the mass of the atom
+//and the sum of the masses of its parts in unified atomic mass units. double MassDefectInu(int const atomicNumber, int const massNumber, double massAtom) {
 	double protonMass = atomicNumber * NISTConst::protonMassInu;